StatsRhian/talks/presentation-ideas.md

 - [ ] 🌩️ Google docs for formative assessment (with {googledrive} and {rmarkdown}
 - [ ] Reproducible research
 - [ ] Seperating play and production
+- [ ] 🌩️ How not to organise a meetup

 ## Maths & Stats